Far Far West Beginner Guide: Surviving The Frontier

 Your secondary weapon utilizes elemental damage, and you need to pick the right tool for the job.
 Pyro applies two points of damage per tick.
 Acid applies one point of damage but slows the target.
 Electric applies one point of damage but has a high chance to chain to nearby enemies.

 You also need to level up your actual spell lines to unlock stronger magic.
 Spell experience is tied directly to the damage you output.
-However, the game gives you a massive one time XP bonus just for trying a spell.
+However, the game gives you a massive one-time experience bonus just for trying a spell.
 I highly recommend equipping every level one spell at least once, casting it, and taking that free chunk of experience.
-Once you have a decent arsenal unlocked, you can start combining them for massive damage, which I detailed extensively in my Far Far West spell combos guide to save you some trial and error.

 Fixing The Gold Economy

-This is the biggest pain point in the game right now.
-The upgrade costs in town are staggering, and the natural gold generation feels incredibly unbalanced.
+This is the biggest pain point for any new bounty hunter.
+The upgrade costs in town are staggering, and the natural gold generation feels incredibly unbalanced until you learn the hidden mechanics.

 Stop Mining For Pennies

-If you spend twenty minutes running around a map on Hard difficulty cracking open every single gold ore vein you see, you will likely walk away with 400 gold.
-That is an insulting payout for a full map clear.
-The risk to reward ratio for manual mining is just not worth your time.
-If you want to actually afford your upgrades, you need to target specific objectives and exploit the Joker card system.
+If you spend twenty minutes running around a map on Hard difficulty cracking open every single gold ore vein you see, you will likely walk away with a terribly insulting payout.
+If you are going to interact with the mining nodes, you must do it correctly.

 Secrets Versus Standard Quests